insellab/insellab.github.io/visual.md

 layout: default
 ---

-## Data
+## Data Visualization

-This page will be the main page for users to download our data.
+This page will be the main page for users to view our data.

 [back](./)